Xer4n/adventOfCode/README.md

 # Advent of Code 2024

-Storing my progress in the AoC for 2024
+Storing my solutions to the AoC 2024.